 c) the valid WLANSP rules from the home PLMN.

+The UE may be provisioned with multiple valid WLANSP rules to be used when operating in SNPN access operation mode over non-3gpp access:

+- pre-configured from the subscribed SNPN or CH with AAA server and stored in the selected entry of the "list of subscriber data", if selected or HPLMN (associated with the PLMN subscription, if selected); or

+- received from the PCF of the subscribed SNPN associated with the selected entry of the "list of subscriber data" if selected) or HPLMN (associated with the PLMN subscription, if selected).

 A WLANSP rule is valid if it meets the validity conditions included in the WLANSP rule (if provided).

 The UE may apply the techniques specific to the WLAN access technologies to discover available WLAN access networks.
 Such techniques will not be further described here.